Tooraweenah Road Upgrade

 What is happening next?

-Preparations are underway to commence the tender process for the construction partner.
 The tender process is quite lengthy and reflects the necessary protocol needed for a $41.2 million project.
-We are currently preparing the tender scope and necessary documentation, before commencing a 6-week advertising period, and we estimate that from the time we commence advertising, it could take up to 16 weeks until a contract is in place.
+We estimate that from the time we commence advertising, it could take up to 16 weeks until a contract is in place.

 Frequently Asked Questions